ManticoreGamesInc/platform-documentation/src/tutorials/producers_tutorial.md

 ### Test the Alien Egg Templates

-Now that the Alien Egg is in Hotbar Inventory, it can be tested to see the three templates created earlier.
+Now that the Alien Egg is in Hotbar Inventory, test the three templates:

-- **Alien Egg (Inventory Icon)** is visible in the Hotbar Inventory near the bottom of the screen.
+- **Alien Egg (Inventory Icon)** should be visible in the Hotbar Inventory near the bottom of the screen.
-- **Alien Egg (Held)** is on the player's hand when selected in the inventory.
+- **Alien Egg (Held)** should be on the player's hand when selected in the inventory.
 - **Alien Egg (Drop Icon)** appears when the player drags the item outside the inventory (Press ++I++ to enter Inventory Mode).

 !!! tip